BrightProgramming/BrightProgramming.AiSupportAssistant/docs/architecture/knowledge-architecture.md

-# Knowledge Architecture
+# Knowledge architecture

-The knowledge subsystem separates storage access, knowledge provision and AI-based relevance matching.
+Knowledge retrieval and knowledge matching are separate stages.

 ![Knowledge flow](../images/knowledge-flow.png)

-## Storage
+## Retrieval

-`IKnowledgeRepository` defines access to the underlying knowledge store.
+`KnowledgeProcessor` obtains the configured `IKnowledgeProvider`.

-The current `MarkdownKnowledgeRepository`:
+The current path is:

-- Resolves the configured path to a full path.
-- Recursively finds `*.md` files.
-- Reads each file as text.
-- Creates a `KnowledgeDocument` containing the file name and content.

-If the directory does not exist, it logs a warning and returns an empty collection.

-## Knowledge provider

-`IKnowledgeProvider` exposes `GetKnowledgeAsync` and supplies a `KnowledgeContext`.
+`KnowledgeProcessor` → `KnowledgeProviderFactory` → `MarkdownKnowledgeProvider` → `MarkdownKnowledgeRepository`

+The repository reads Markdown files and creates `KnowledgeDocument` instances.

-`MarkdownKnowledgeProvider` delegates document loading to `IKnowledgeRepository` and wraps the documents in a `KnowledgeContext`.
+The provider wraps those documents in a `KnowledgeContext` and caches it.

-It uses `Lazy<KnowledgeContext>`, so the documents are loaded once and the same context is returned on subsequent calls.

-## Knowledge processor
+## Matching

-`KnowledgeProcessor` obtains the configured provider through `IKnowledgeProviderFactory`.

-It retrieves the available knowledge and passes it, together with the question, to `IAiKnowledgeProcessor`.
+`KnowledgeProcessor` passes the available `KnowledgeContext` to `IAiKnowledgeProcessor`.

-The processor returns the context produced by the matcher.

-## AI knowledge matching

-`AiKnowledgeProcessor` obtains `IAiKnowledgeMatcherProvider` from `IAiKnowledgeMatcherFactory`.
+`AiKnowledgeProcessor` obtains its configured `IAiKnowledgeMatcherProvider` through `IAiKnowledgeMatcherFactory`.

-`OpenAiKnowledgeMatcherProvider` sends the question and all available documents to OpenAI.
-It expects JSON containing relevant document names, then filters the original collection by those names.
+The current matcher is `OpenAiKnowledgeMatcherProvider`.

-The result is a new `KnowledgeContext` containing only matched documents.
+It asks OpenAI to identify relevant document names, deserializes the JSON response, and constructs a new context containing only matching documents.

-## Current pipeline

-**Markdown files → MarkdownKnowledgeRepository → MarkdownKnowledgeProvider → KnowledgeProcessor → AI matcher → Relevant KnowledgeContext**

-The repository therefore does not decide relevance, and the AI answer provider does not need to receive the entire knowledge store.
+## Why separate the stages?

+The source of knowledge and the mechanism used to decide relevance are different concerns.

+A different knowledge source can therefore be introduced without changing the matcher, and a different matcher can be introduced without changing the Markdown repository.

+The answer provider receives the reduced context rather than the complete knowledge set.